 The agency's provision for the welfare, care and protection of service users was reviewed.
-The organisation's adult safeguarding policy and procedures were reflective of the Department of

-Health's (DoH) regional policy and clearly outlined the procedure for staff in reporting concerns.
+The organisation's adult safeguarding policy and procedures were reflective of the Department of Health's (DoH) regional policy and clearly outlined the procedure for staff in reporting concerns.
 The organisation had an identified Adult Safeguarding Champion (ASC).
 The agency's annual Adult Safeguarding Position report was reviewed and found to be satisfactory.

-Discussions with the person in charge established that they were knowledgeable in matters relating to adult safeguarding, the role of the ASC and the process for reporting and managing adult safeguarding concerns.
+Discussions with the manager established that they were knowledgeable in matters relating to adult safeguarding, the role of the ASC and the process for reporting and managing adult safeguarding concerns.

 Staff were required to complete adult safeguarding training during induction and every two years thereafter.
 Staff who spoke with the inspector had a clear understanding of their responsibility in identifying and reporting any actual or suspected incidences of abuse and the process for reporting concerns in normal business hours and out of hours.
-They could also describe their role in relation to reporting poor practice and their understanding of the agency's policy and procedure with regard to whistleblowing.
+They could also describe their role in relation to reporting poor practice.

-The agency retained records of any referrals made to the HSC Trust in relation to adult safeguarding.
+The agency retained records of any referrals made to the relevant Health and Social Care (HSC) Trust in relation to adult safeguarding.
 A review of records confirmed that these had been managed appropriately.